You are here:

 Lung damage: Virtually all people with systemic sclerosis have some loss of lung function.
 Some develop severe lung disease, which comes in two forms: pulmonary fibrosis (hardening or scarring of lung tissue because of excess collagen) and pulmonary hypertension (high blood pressure in the artery that carries blood from the heart to the lungs).
 Treatment for the two conditions is different:

 - Pulmonary fibrosis may be treated with drugs that suppress the immune system, along with low doses of corticosteroids.

-- Pulmonary hypertension may be treated with drugs that dilate the blood vessels, such as prostacyclin, or with newer medications that are prescribed specifically for treating pulmonary hypertension.
+- Pulmonary hypertension may be treated with drugs that dilate the blood vessels or with newer medications that are prescribed specifically for treating pulmonary hypertension.